Tom Harris is injured in a high school football game and ends up in the hospital.

 “They took my clothes and my wallet and cellphone and put them in two yellow plastic bags.
 Would you look under the gurney and let me know if you see them?
 And my backpack, too?”

 Tanner looked under the gurney.
-“There are two yellow bags with stickers that have your name.
+“There are two yellow bags with stickers that have your name and a number.
 The tops of the bags have a tie so whatever’s in them can’t fall out.
-Your backpack is there, too.
-I assume it’s your backpack.
-It’s our school colors, black and white with orange stripes.”
+A backpack is there, too.
+I assume it’s your backpack; It’s our school colors, black and white with orange stripes.”

 “Yeah, that’s mine.
 There’s a hanging tag on it with my name and address.”